Skip to main content

 The collector provides two principal receivers for collecting logs:

-Via OTLP - In this case, logs are sent (push) directly to the collector from OpenTelemetry SDKs via the OTLP protocol.
+Via OTLP - In this case, logs are sent (pushed) directly to the collector from OpenTelemetry SDKs via the OTLP protocol.
 The OpenTelemetry demo employs this approach, with the OTLP exporters in each language assuming a local collector endpoint.
 The collector must be configured with the OTLP receiver in this case —see the above demo for a configuration.
 The advantage of this approach is that log data will automatically contain Trace Ids, allowing users to later identify the traces for a specific log and vice versa.

 NEEDS ALT